peichincc/peichincc/README.md

----

-Hi there 👋,
+### Hi there 👋

-I’m Penny, currently working as front-end developer!
+I’m Penny, currently working as a front-end developer.

+Previously, as jurnalist, marketer, and community builder for over 7 years, I have worked with engineers and managed cross-border projects in France, Singapore, and the US.

+I am able to connect with various stakeholders on projects and enjoy problem-solving through storytelling, in the programming language, and multiple languages (CN/EN/JP).

 Welcome to my README 💃💃💃

-### Project
+### Project 👀

 💜 [GitDate](https://gitdate-ec8a6.web.app/) - A dating, event website for digital nomads with Gitflow and Github interface.